 E – Management and Operating Budget

-Solo artists and unincorporated performing companies should move on to Page E of the application.
+Artist Performances on Tour applicants should move on to Section F of the application.

 Fiscal Condition and Sustainability*

 Describe the fiscal condition of the organization as it relates to the successful completion of the proposal.
 Also describe plans to sustain the proposal activities after the grant period.